JSS University Mysore Allied Sciences 2026

 Nature of questions (theory vs numerical)

-Based on the five-year NEET trend analysis (2021-2025), the following table highlights the easy chapters for NEET Physics 2026 that are high-scoring, predictable, and conceptually structured.
+Based on the five-year NEET trend analysis (2021-2025), the following table highlights the high-weightage chapters for NEET Physics 2026 that are high-scoring, predictable, and conceptually structured.
 These chapters consistently show stable weightage and repetitive numerical patterns, making them ideal for building a strong Physics score.

 Chapter Name | 5-Year Weightage (%) | Why It Is Easy / Predictable |